matghazaryan/SOMessaging/README.md

 CUSTOMIZATION
 =============

-In Demo project you can find how to use this library and how to customize.
+In the Demo project you can find out how you can use and customize this library!

 See ```SOMessagingDataSource``` protocol